-These new Rules represent the single most significant change in the Hong Kong market since the first "H share" listings of PRC companies in the early 1990s, and pave the way for a vast pipeline of Chinese tech companies and global biotech companies to list in Hong Kong, as well as a "homecoming" listing for Chinese tech companies already listed in the United States.
-The expectation is that the Exchange will now become a listing venue of choice for Greater China high-tech and innovative companies, giving a significant boost to the Hong Kong capital market, its owner/operator Hong Kong Exchanges & Clearing, the financial and professional services sector, and potentially the broader Hong Kong economy at large.
+These new Rules represent the single most significant change in the Hong Kong market since the first "H share" listings of People's Republic of China companies in the early 1990s, and they pave the way for a vast pipeline of Chinese tech companies and global biotech companies to list in Hong Kong, as well as a "homecoming" listing for Chinese tech companies already listed in the United States.
+The expectation is that the Exchange will now become a listing venue of choice for Greater China high-tech and innovative companies, giving a significant boost to the Hong Kong capital market; the Exchange's owner/operator, Hong Kong Exchanges and Clearing; the financial and professional services sector; and potentially the broader Hong Kong economy at large.